 Display and classified print revenue primarily represents sales of advertising space within the Company's core and niche newspapers.
 As advertisers continue to diversify marketing budgets to incorporate more and varied avenues of reaching consumers, traditional display and classified advertising continues to be impacted.
-In 2021, display and classified print advertising revenue increased \$1,318, primarily due to an increase in the volume of classified advertisements and display advertisements related to sports team barter agreements that returned to pre-pandemic levels.
+In 2022, display and classified print advertising revenue increased \$646, primarily due to volume increases in display and employment classified advertisements.

-Preprint advertising revenue primarily reflects preprinted advertisements inserted into the Company's core newspapers, niche publications, and distributed to publications in other markets, or distributed to non-subscribers through the mail.
+Preprint advertising revenue primarily reflects preprinted advertisements inserted into the Company's core newspapers, niche publications, and distributed to publications in other markets, or distributed to non-subscribers through the mail or through third-party distributors to households in targeted areas in order to provide total market coverage for advertisers.
 Preprint advertising also includes other services revenue related to the Company's niche publications.
-In 2021, revenue remained flat, as volume increased in preprint newspaper inserts distributed to publications in other markets, which are beginning to recover from the unfavorable impacts resulting from the COVID-19 pandemic, offset by a decline in other services revenue.
+In 2022, revenue decreased \$3,327, primarily due to a volume decline in preprinted advertisements and reduced advertiser spending.
+A trend we expect to continue.